-Do you like Ideas?
-Questions?
-Then consider the study of Philosophy.
-Ideas from the Classical Period through to the Renaissance, the Enlightenment to Contemporary times are studied.
+The study of Philosophy is the study of ideas from the Classical Period through to the Renaissance, the Enlightenment and the Contemporary era.

 Philosophy can lead to further study in tertiary institutions in a diverse range of fields.
 Students who are interested in studying for a Bachelor of Arts, Social Science and/or Science can all gain from the study of Philosophy as it guides students in developing the skills of analysis, reasoning, logic and argument.